On Memorization in Diffusion Models: Unconditional v.s. Conditional Generation

-\textbf{Unique class condition.} Finally, we consider an extreme scenario where each training sample in $\mathcal{D}$ is assigned a unique class label, which can be regarded as a special case of $C=5$k.
-We compare the memorization ratios of this unique class condition and other $C$ values during the training progression of conditional diffusion models, as illustrated in Fig.~\ref{fig_model_cond3}.
-Notably, within just $8\text{k}$ epochs, the diffusion model with unique labels achieves a memorization ratio of more than $95\%$ (more results on smaller-sized datasets are included in Appendix~\ref{appendix_cond}.).
-Inspired by this, we extend this condition mechanism to encompass the entire CIFAR-10 dataset, which contains $|\mathcal{D}|=50\text{k}$ samples.
+\textbf{Unique class condition.} We consider an extreme scenario where each training sample in $\mathcal{D}$ is assigned a unique class label, which can be regarded as the case of $C=|\mathcal{D}|$.
+We compare the memorization dynamics of this unique class conditional scenario with true class conditional and unconditional ones during the training, as illustrated in Figure~\ref{fig_appendix_cond}.
+Notably, within only 8k epochs, the diffusion model with unique labels achieves a memorization ratio of more than 95\%.
+On the FFHQ dataset, the memorization ratios of unique class conditional diffusion models are also much higher than that of unconditional ones, as present in Figure~\ref{fig_ffhq_cond}(d).
+Inspired by this, we extend this condition mechanism to encompass the entire CIFAR-10 dataset, which contains $|\mathcal{D}|=\,$50k samples.
 It is worth noting that we train an EDM model \cite{karras2022elucidating} to facilitate a comparison with our initial observations in Section~\ref{sec2}.
-As illustrated in Fig.~\ref{fig_model_cond4}, the unconditional EDM maintains a memorization ratio of zero throughout the training process even extending it to $12$k training epochs.
+As illustrated in Figure~\ref{fig_model_cond4}, the unconditional EDM maintains a memorization ratio of zero throughout the training process even extending it to 12k training epochs.
 However, upon conditioning on the unique labels, we observe a notable shift on memorization.
-The trained conditional EDM achieves more than $65\%$ memorization ratio within $12\text{k}$ training epochs, a significant increase compared to its previous performance.
+The trained conditional EDM achieves more than 65\% memorization ratio within 12k training epochs, a significant increase compared to its previous performance.
 We also visualize the generated images by these two models in Appendix~\ref{appendix_cond} to further validate their memorization behaviors.
 These results imply that with unique labels, the training samples become strongly associated with their input conditions, rendering them more readily accessible during the generation process when the same conditions are applied.\looseness=-1